Cairo-Creative-Studios/The-Remedy-Toolkit/README.md

 # The Remedy Toolkit
 *Build your game, not your infrastructure*

-*Production-ready gameplay architecture with near-zero runtime overhead..*
+*A modular gameplay architecture framework for Unity that automates core infrastructure with minimal runtime overhead and can be integrated into any Unity project.*

 [![Unity Version](https://img.shields.io/badge/Unity-2022%2B-blue.svg)](https://unity3d.com/get-unity/download)